tommyyliu/everlight-agents/README.md

 ## Architecture

-The service is designed to be independent but communicates with the main Everlight backend through HTTP APIs and shares the same database.
+The service is designed to be independent but communicates with the everlight-api service for CRUD operations and shares the same database for agent-specific data.